supnate/rekit/README.md

 ## Usage
 Create a new application
 ```
-rekit create <app-name> [--sass]
+rekit create <app-name> [--sass] [--clean]
 ```
 This will create a new app named `app-name` in the current directory.
 The `--sass` flag allows to use [sass](https://sass-lang.com/) instead of default [less](http://lesscss.org/) as the CSS transpiler.
+The `--clean` flag is used to create a clean app without any sample code.
 After creating the app, you need to install dependencies and start the dev server:
 ```
 cd app-name
 npm install